Leaflet/Leaflet/docs/examples/extending-1-classes/index.md

 ## Leaflet architecture

 Let's have a look at a simplified UML Class diagram for Leaflet 1.0.0.
 There are more than 60 JavaScript classes, so the diagram is a bit big.
-Luckily we can make a zoomable image with a `L.ImageOverlay`:
+Luckily we can make a zoomable image with a `ImageOverlay`:

 {% include frame.html url="class-diagram.html" %}

 From a technical point of view, Leaflet can be extended in different ways:

-* The most common: creating a new subclass of `L.Layer`, `L.Handler` or `L.Control`, with `L.Class.extend()`
+* The most common: creating a new subclass of `Layer`, `Handler` or `Control`, with `Class.extend()`
 	* Layers move when the map is moved/zoomed
 	* Handlers are invisible and interpret browser events
 	* Controls are fixed interface elements
-* Including more functionality in an existing class with `L.Class.include()`
+* Including more functionality in an existing class with `Class.include()`
 	* Adding new methods and options
 	* Changing some methods
 	* Using `addInitHook` to run extra constructor code.
-* Changing parts of an existing class (replacing how a class method works) with `L.Class.include()`.
+* Changing parts of an existing class (replacing how a class method works) with `Class.include()`.

 This tutorial covers some classes and methods available only in Leaflet 1.0.0.
 Use caution if you are developing a plugin for a previous version.

-## `L.Class`
+## `Class`

 JavaScript is a bit of a weird language.
 It's not really an object-oriented language, but rather a [prototype-oriented language](https://en.wikipedia.org/wiki/Prototype-based_programming).
 This has made JavaScript historically difficult to use class inheritance in the classic OOP meaning of the term.

-Leaflet works around this by having `L.Class`, which eases up class inheritance.
+Leaflet works around this by having `Class`, which eases up class inheritance.

 Even though modern JavaScript can use ES6 classes, Leaflet is not designed around them.

-### Extending `L.Class`
+### Extending `Class`

-Use the [`extends` keyword](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/extends) to inherit from `L.Class`.
+Use the [`extends` keyword](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/extends) to inherit from `Class`.
 Initialization code goes to `initialize`.
 Overriding the [`constructor`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/constructor) and calling [`super`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/super) is not officially supported by Leaflet.

     class RotateMarker extends Marker {
         static {